?One time I lost my boa constrictor in my house for five months,? the man I shall call ?Herbie? said.

 It immediately struck me as a good way to get out of carrying a huge piece of very heavy group gear.

 We had a few slowpokes this trip and getting off the beach at 9:30 or 10 a.m. meant fewer layovers, which meant fewer hikes.
-Herbie was motivated to help and help he did.
+Herbie-the-hiker was motivated to help and help he did.

 And he was right.

 Herbie said what he thought as always, but I never found it offensive, always delightful.
 But you can imagine how my point of view might not have been universal.